Gulden's: History

 Charles Gulden was born on September 23, 1843, in New York City.
 By the age of 15, he was employed as an engraver.
 Two years later, he went to work for his uncle, who owned the Union Mustard Mills.
 After serving with a reserve regiment at Gettysburg during the Civil War, he returned briefly to his uncle's shop.

-Gulden opened his own mustard company in 1862 or 1867.
+Gulden opened his own mustard company in 1867.
 He chose Elizabeth Street for his shop, near the South Street shipping berths, where he could easily obtain the mustard seeds and spices necessary to mix with vintage vinegars.
 For a time, Gulden's packaged every jar with a spoon.

-Although the date set by ConAgra is 1862, labels on Gulden Mustard jars in the 1910s and 1920s said, “Established 1867.”

 In 1875, Gulden expanded sales beyond New York State.
 In 1881, his family filed a patent for a vessel that could dispense mustard with a plunger, which are still used today.
 Gulden was also awarded a patent on a mustard jar cap in 1893.

 By 1883, Gulden's product line included 30 mustard varieties and other products, including olives, capers, cottonseed oil, ketchup, and Worcestershire sauce.
 That year, he expanded down the street into a six-story building.

 Charles Gulden, Jr. took over the business in 1911 and began focusing exclusively on mustard.
 Charles Gulden died in 1916 and is buried at Woodlawn Cemetery in the Bronx, New York.
 Noticing the public's preference for yellow mustard, the company introduced "Gulden’s Prepared Yellow Mustard" in 1949.

 Another Charles Gulden became chairman of the board and president in 1956.
 After 93 years, the company also sold its Bowery property and moved to Saddle Brook, New Jersey.

 Gulden's was sold to American Home Foods (a division of American Home Products) in 1960, which was spun off and renamed International Home Foods in 1996.
 In 2000, ConAgra purchased International Home Foods and moved manufacturing to Milton, Pennsylvania.
 By 2002, Gulden's had 6.6 percent market share.